-Jenna Barnett is Women and Girls Campaign Associate for Sojourners.
+Jenna Barnett is Women and Girls Campaign Coordinator for Sojourners.

 She first fell in love with creative social justice writing while working for Sojourners as editorial assistant in the cycle 31 internship community.
 She went on to become a peace writer for the Women PeaceMakers Program at the University of San Diego's Kroc Institute for Peace & Justice.
 In this position, she used creative nonfiction, interviews, and conflict analysis to tell the life story of Pauline Dempers, a human rights activist, torture survivor, and gun reform advocate from Nambia.
 The narrative, Tell Them Our Names, is available to online readers for free.
 It's a life goal of Jenna's to continue lifting up the stories of women who are cooler than she is.